-In general, a United States person who holds the debt securities or owns a beneficial interest in the debt securities will be subject to United States federal taxation in respect of holding, owning or disposing the debt securities.
+In general, a United States person who holds the debt securities or owns a beneficial interest in the debt securities will be subject to United States federal taxation.
 You are a United States person for U.S. federal income tax purposes if you are:

-- a citizen or resident of the United States or its territories, possessions or other areas subject to its jurisdiction, - a corporation, partnership or other entity organized under the laws of the United States or any political subdivision, - an estate, the income of which is subject to United States federal income taxation regardless of its source or - a trust if (i) a United States court is able to exercise primary supervision over the trust's administration and (ii) one or more United States persons have the authority to control all of the trust's substantial decisions.
+- a citizen or resident of the United States or its territories, possessions or other areas subject to its jurisdiction, - a corporation, partnership or other entity organized under the laws of the United States or any political subdivision,

+- an estate, the income of which is subject to United States federal income taxation regardless of its source or - a trust if (i) a United States court is able to exercise primary supervision over the trust's administration and (ii) one or more United States persons have the authority to control all of the trust's substantial decisions.

+If you are a United States person, the interest you receive on the debt securities will generally be subject to United States taxation and will be considered ordinary interest income.
 Under current United States federal income tax law, if you are not a United States person, the interest payments that you receive on the debt securities generally will be exempt from United States federal income taxes, including withholding tax.
 However, to receive this exemption you may be required to satisfy certain certification requirements (described below) of the United States Internal Revenue Service to establish that you are not a United States person.